gggraph/Genesis/README.md

 ### Testing a contract

 Once you have both a CST file and a related CRT file, you can run contract using _testcontract_ command in genesis.exe.
 It will output registers value to the console.
-Contract Implementation are currently in development.
-CST and CRT can only be test and cannot being validated inside blocks.
+You can also mine your CST and CRTs, but it is currently work in progress.
+To experiment it, call AddTransactionToPTXFile(), **BUT YOU
+WILL HAVE TO CRAFT BY YOURSELFT THE TRANSACTION HEADER DATA** because Genesisexplorer.exe cannot do it !
 List of OPCODES can be read at vmopcode1.ini.
 Don't modify this file or CST binary conversion will not work properly!